 Like a lot of things in the MLB, things change pretty quickly.
 So, if you are looking for more information about who the Minnesota Twins play tonight, you have come to the right place.
 We have all this information for you in detail, you can find these details for upcoming games at the top of the page.

 You can watch Minnesota Twins games on Fox Sports North, FS1, Fox Channel, ESPN & MLB.TV.

 Will the Minnesota Twins make the playoffs this year?

-The Minnesota Twins did make the postseason in the 2020 MLB season after they finished first in the American League Central with a 36-24 win loss record.
-The Twins made it to the ALWCS but lost to the Houston Astros.
+The Minnesota Twins did not make the postseason in the 2022 MLB season after they finished third in the American League Central with a 78-84 win loss record.

 When do the Minnesota Twins play?